Passio/passio.github.io/connect/best-practices.md

 4. Tap on Start Service
 5. See Trips to be performed or "Awaiting Trips" if none are assigned yet.

+> When selecting an On Demand route, ensure that the MDT displays routes in a list format rather than a grid.
+Using the grid view may cause trips to display incorrectly on the MDT.
+We are currently working on a software update to automatically prevent the grid view from appearing when On Demand is selected.

 ## How to use the map on MDT